Commercial Truck Accident Lawyers Who Get Results

 When you’ve been injured in an accident, you need someone to fight for your rights.
 You deserve a top-notch truck wreck attorney on your side to stand up to the trucking company.
 You deserve Chad Jones Law, P.C.
 We have extensive experience handling high-stakes cases, and the trucking companies don’t intimidate us.

-Big rig trucks are a common sight on Highway 6, Highway 30, I-35 and other main roads in the Bryan-College Station and Waco areas.
+Big rig trucks are a common sight on Highway 6, Highway 30, I-35 and other highways in the Bryan, College Station, Midland, Waco and Odessa areas.
 Most motorists don't mind sharing the road with those commercial trucks, but that changes in a hurry when they're involved in wrecks.
-A fully-loaded tractor-trailer can weigh up to 80,000 pounds, leading to devastating injuries.
+A fully-loaded 18-wheeler can weigh up to 80,000 pounds, leading to devastating injuries.
 Even smaller commercial vehicles like delivery trucks and dump trucks can cause serious injuries as well, and recovering from those injuries can take months or years.